Does Your Website Run On WordPress? How To Tell

 Knowing if your competitor’s site is built with WordPress can tell you a few things about their strategies and methods, such as what themes or plugins they are using.

-Here are some simple ways to tell if a website has been built using WordPress:
+Here are some simple ways to tell if a site is running on WordPress:

-If you know how to access the source code of a web page (e.g. Firefox Menu > Web Developer > Page Source if using Firefox, or Google Menu > More Tools > View Source if using Google Chrome), you can look for an obvious telltale footprint that the site was built using WordPress …
+If you know how to access the source code of a web page (e.g. Firefox Menu > Web Developer > Page Source if using Firefox, or Google Menu > More Tools > View Source if using Google Chrome), you can look for telltale footprints that the site was built with WordPress …

-(View your web page source code using the Firefox browser)
+(Viewing the web page source code in the Firefox browser)

-Let’s say that you are surfing the web and you visit a site that you like, and you’re wondering if the site uses WordPress …
+Suppose that you are surfing the web and you visit a website that you like, and you wonder if the site was built with WordPress …

 First, bring up the site’s source code on your screen, using the methods described above.

-In the page’s source code, search for words like “wp-content” either by scanning the code with your eyes …
+After the source code of the page loads on your screen, search for words like “wp-content” either by visually scanning the code …

 Or use your browser’s “Find” function …